-Component of grade: up to 95%
+Component of grade: 100%

 The final exam is open materials.
 This means any non-electronic and non-interactive materials prepared by you or others, including traditional study guides available for purchase and outlines from other students.
 Further details concerning the examination and any other grade evaluation mechanisms will be provided as the semester progresses.